theonekingboo/limbakookoo-files/README.md

 ## thanks

 Thank you for your interest in Limbakookoo!
-Stay tuned for updates and follow our journey as we continue to shape this totally normal farming game and defenitly not something else.
+Stay tuned for updates and follow our journey as we continue to shape this totally normal farming game and definitly not something else.